bent10/headless-route/readme.md

 /**
  * Represents a dynamic route, which can match and generate URLs dynamically.
- *
- * @template Context The type of additional context data associated with the route.
  */
-export interface DynamicRoute<Context extends object = object>
-  extends Omit<BaseRoute<Context>, 'isDynamic'> {
+export interface DynamicRoute extends Omit<BaseRoute, 'isDynamic'> {
   /**
    * Indicates whether the route is dynamic.
    */